muhammad4208/muhammad4208/README.md

 ## What am I currently learning?

--  :school: I'm doing the Red Team Path on TryHackme and also capture the flag (CTF) rooms.
+-  :school: I'm doing the Red Team Path on TryHackme and also capturing the flag (CTF) rooms.

 ## Some helpful resources